-- This is the risk that principally arises in relation to the return seeking portfolio, which could invest in assets such as equities, equities in pooled funds, "funds of two", equity futures, hedge funds, private equity and property. - The Trustee acknowledges that a scheme can manage its exposure to price risk by investing in a diverse portfolio across various markets.
+- This is the risk that principally arises in relation to the return seeking portfolio, which could invest in assets such as equities, equities in pooled funds, equities in QIAIF, equity futures, hedge funds, private equity and property. - The Trustee acknowledges that a scheme can manage its exposure to price risk by investing in a diverse portfolio across various markets.